TGL presented by SoFi logo in a horizontal format

 Avg.
 Proximity To Hole: Regular season

-NOTE: Data from week 3 of the regular season onward.
+NOTE: Data from week 3 of the regular season to end of regular season.
 TOUR shots calculated from within 30 yards of edge of green.
 TGL shots calculated from within 50 yards of pin.

 The green is also very similar in size to the drivable par-4 10th green at Riviera Country Club (3,500 square feet) and the par-3 seventh at Pebble Beach (3,512 square feet) - each putting surface would fit on the green at SoFi Center with a bit of room to spare.
 The TGL green would dwarf several others around Pebble Beach, which features the smallest greens on Tour with an average size of approximately 3,500 square feet.